 Cycling is not normally allowed on the footway, however it can be expressly permitted in circumstances where it is supported by appropriate signs.
 Latest guidance recommends that new shared footways should generally be avoided in urban environments, as they are only practical where the numbers of people both walking and cycling are expected to remain low.

-A 'greenway' is a name often given to a path that is away from the road altogether.
-Greenways can be dedicated cycle paths but are often bridleways with a surface suitable for cycling, or wide paths that are technically footpaths and cycle tracks adjacent to one another.
+A 'greenway' is a name often given to a cycle facility that is away from the road altogether.
+Greenways can be cycle tracks but are often bridleways or byways with a surface suitable for cycling, or wide paths that are technically footpaths and cycle tracks adjacent to one another.

 On quiet streets and lanes, where traffic flows and speeds are both low, it is normally comfortable for bicycle users to share the carriageway with other vehicles.
 This can be supported with traffic calming measures as appropriate.